 I probably do not know you personally.
-However, may I safely assume you are no stranger to the feeling of not belonging.
-At one time or another, I expect it is an experience common to all human beings.
+However, I believe that I may I safely assume you are no stranger to the feeling of not belonging.
+It is an experience common to all human beings.

 The Covert Kind of Not Belonging

-This type of not fitting in makes it appear — on the surface — that you do indeed belong when, in fact, you do not.
+This type of not fitting in makes it appear—on the surface—that you do indeed belong when, in fact, you do not.
 This form of rejection looks different.
-In this case, you do get a friendly wave and maybe a smile, you get the invention (albeit from obligation), and from all appearances, these people want to be friends.

-As time passes, you become less sure of your first assessment.
+Nevertheless, as time passes, you become less certain of your first assessment.

 Acceptance or Tolerance?